 You can also edit some of these details in ArcGIS Online.

-- Select Catalog and select the Content pane or the Events pane to configure a catalog of content or events.
+- Click Events to configure a catalog of events.

-Followers pane, site editors in ArcGIS Hub Premium organizations can view and add site followers
+The Followers pane is available for site editors in ArcGIS Hub Premium organizations.

-(on the Followers tab).
-Select Add members, choose members, and select Add.
-Site editors can add a follow button and on the Settings tab, configure who can see the follow button and
+To add members, click Add members, choose members, and click Add.
+Site editors can add a follow button and on the Settings tab, configure who can see it.
+Turn on the Follow action setting to add a follow option to the site that remains visible as users scroll.
+You can also choose whether to allow the followers group to participate in discussions.

 If the site does not have a followers group, select Create followers group, provide a title and summary, select Next, configure who can be in the group and who can contribute content, and select Create.